This is part four of this story, adapted from an on-going

 Gormin shouted back.
 "Stand fast!
 Almost done in here!"

 Lameth sensed the exact moment of Gormin's strike.
 He lunged in low with his dagger as Gormin slashed high.
 Psolir hesitated between blocking the two strikes a moment too long and blocked neither.
 Lameth's dagger entered his side just as Gormin's backsword cut his throat.
-His lifeless body sprawled atop Toorkman.
+His lifeless body sprawled atop Toorkmeyn.

 Gormin